Find Affordable College Courses

 Top 10 Best Natural Resources & Conservation Schools

-Our analysis found University of California - Berkeley to be the best school for natural resources and conservation students who want to pursue a degree in the Far Western US Region .
-Located in the midsize city of Berkeley, UC Berkeley is a public college with a very large student population.
+Our 2023 rankings named University of California - Berkeley the best school in the Far Western US Region for natural resources and conservation students.
+Located in the medium-sized city of Berkeley, UC Berkeley is a public school with a very large student population.

 On average, natural resources and conservation graduates from UC Berkeley take out $12,500 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $275.